Hooorny/venus-os_dbus-serialbattery_docs/docs/general/connect.md

   | `_ ‾ ‾ ‾`           | `0x0E`         |
   | `‾ ‾ ‾ ‾`           | `0x0F`         |

-2. Use a ethernet/CAT cable to connect all batteries via the CAN
+2. Use a [TYPE-A cable](https://www.victronenergy.com/live/battery_compatibility:can-bus_bms-cable#pin-out) to connect all batteries via the CAN

-3. Connect the first battery to your Cerbo/Raspberry using the RS485 to USB cable that came with the BMS.

-4. In the JKBMS App ensure that the CAN Protocol is set to `JK BMS CAN Protocol (250K) V2.0` or `JK BMS CAN Protocol (500K) V2.0` depending on the `CAN_SPEED` value in `config.ini`.
+3. In the JKBMS App ensure that the CAN Protocol is set to `JK BMS CAN Protocol (250K) V2.0` or `JK BMS CAN Protocol (500K) V2.0` depending on the `CAN_SPEED` value in `config.ini`.

-5. Reboot the system to apply the changes.
+4. Reboot the system to apply the changes.

 See also [Is anyone using the new style JK inverter BMS with dbus-serialbattery driver?](https://github.com/Louisvdw/dbus-serialbattery/discussions/969#discussioncomment-10987091).